designer-coderajay/minigpt-shakespeare/README.md

 ---

-*Part of my from-scratch ML portfolio.
-See also: [micrograd-numpy](https://github.com/designer-coderajay/micrograd-numpy)*
+_Part of my from-scratch ML portfolio.
+See also: [micrograd-numpy](https://github.com/designer-coderajay/micrograd-numpy)_
-# minigpt-shakespeare